 What documents will I need to apply?

 Knowing the documents needed to apply for Social Security retirement benefits may be able to help you fill out your application faster.
 While filling out your Social Security retirement benefits application, you will need the following documents:

 - Other tax return forms

 Once you have decided how to apply for SS retirement, you can use the list above to prepare all the necessary documents and any additional information you will need to apply.
 Having these documents on hand for easy referenced will accelerate the application process and help ensure the accuracy of the information you submit.
 In addition to the documents needed to apply for retirement benefits, you will also need to provide your routing number and banking information if you wish to receive direct deposit should your request be approved.
-To learn more about how to prepare for the application process, the information you will need to provide in each section and additional requirements, you can view our comprehensive retirement benefit guide for free.
+To learn more about how to prepare for the application process, the information you will need to provide and more, you can view our guide for free.

 How much money can I make when receiving Social Security retirement?

 While receiving Social Security retirement benefits, you are still allowed to work.
 However, depending on the age in which you begin receiving benefits, your wages may reduce your monthly benefit allotment.
 The following describes the instances in which your retirement benefits are and are not affected by the amount of money you make: